mooreryan/pasv/_docs_src/src/installing-external-dependencies.md

 Here are some basic instructions for installing the required software on the latest versions of MacOS and Ubuntu Linux.

-*Note: These instructions are taken from on of the [GitHub actions that builds and tests PASV](./todo.md), so if it is [passing](./todo.md) then these instructions should still work if you have a similar OS.*
+*Note: These instructions are taken from one of the [GitHub actions that builds and tests PASV](https://github.com/mooreryan/pasv/blob/master/.github/workflows/build_and_test.yml), so if it is [passing](https://github.com/mooreryan/pasv/actions/workflows/build_and_test.yml) then these instructions should still work if you have a similar OS.*

 ### Clustal Omega (Linux)